muddybarefeet/Battleships/README.md

 # Battleships
-Implementation of the traditional game.
+Implementation of the traditional game

 * Clone this repo